-In today’s society, in which mass production and mass consumption continue to expand with global economic growth and increasing population, pollution of the environment and damage to ecosystems due to undisposed waste have become problems, while at the same time it is projected that our limited resources may run dry.
+In today’s society, in which mass production and mass consumption continue to expand along with global economic growth and increases in population, pollution of the natural environment and damage to ecosystems related to the disposal of waste have become problems, while at the same time it is projected that our limited resources may run dry.
+In consideration of this situation, we have set Realization of a Resource Recycling Society as one of the major items of our medium-to-long term ECO Vision for implementing our business activities, and have been promoting a variety of initiatives on a company-wide basis.

 Industrial waste volume and Special management industrial waste volume (hazardous waste volume)